Outspoken Loose Women star accuses ITV of 'cover-up' amid shock Phillip Schofield scandal

 During the questioning, chief executive of ITV Dame Carolyn McCall condemned Phillip’s affair with a younger This Morning colleague as “deeply inappropriate”.

-Speaking on GB News yesterday evening (June 14), Carol criticised the broadcaster’s handling of the scandal.
+Speaking on GB News later that day, Carol criticised the broadcaster’s handling of the scandal.
 She claimed: “You can’t believe anything any of them says.”

 ITV accused of Phillip Schofield ‘cover-up’

-“It was literally unbelievable,” Carol McGiffin told GB News’ Dan Wootton as the pair discussed ITV’s appearance in front of the culture committee yesterday.
+“It was literally unbelievable,” Carol McGiffin told GB News’ Dan Wootton as the pair discussed ITV’s appearance in front of the culture committee.
 “It’s like you can’t believe anything any of them says.”

 Loose Women star Carol hits out